Build multi-modal AI applications using our new open-source Vision AI SDK.

 val participants by call.state.participants.collectAsState() val connection by call.state.connection.collectAsState()

-You'll find all relevant states for the call in call.state and call.state.participants.
-The documentation on Call state and Participant state explains this in further detail.
+You'll find all relevant states for a call in call.state and call.state.participants.
+The documentation on Call state and Participant state explains this further.

 Let's join the call from your browser to make this a little more interactive.